John Stawinski, ATC, MA, CSCS, ITAT

 Sheila C. Stawinski, MA, CSCS

 Since 1996, Sheila has served as the Sport Psychology Consultant at the University of Vermont where her focus is on mental skills training and leadership development for individual athletes, teams and coaches.
-Sheila’s private practice at Fit2Excel focuses on the development and application of individual mental skills training for athletes of all sports and ages, coaching education, psychological support for parents and sport consultation for athletic directors and high school administrators.
+Sheila’s private practice at Fit2Excel focuses on the development and application of individual mental skills training for athletes of all sports and ages, coaching education, psychological support for parents and sport/leadership consultation for athletic directors and high school administrators.

 Facing empty nest syndrome several years ago, Sandy found herself needing to prepare for the next chapter in life.
 She joined an outdoor fitness camp that John Stawinski was running at MMU.
 Through the encouraging atmosphere created by John and his clients, Sandy rediscovered her love of exercise.
 At the same time, obstacle racing was in its infancy and after running a few races, this became a major focus for Sandy.